dakanji/RefindPlus/README.md

 ## Installation
 The RefindPlus efi file is a drop-in replacement (x64 Only) for the default rEFInd efi file.
 Hence, to install, get the [default rEFInd package](https://www.rodsbooks.com/refind/getting.html) and [install this](https://www.rodsbooks.com/refind/installing.html) as normal.

 Once done, replace the rEFInd efi file with one from RefindPlus.
 Ensure that you rename to match.
-Also replace the default rEFInd configuration file with one from RefindPlus to configure the additonal options provided.
+Also replace the default rEFInd configuration file, refind.conf, with one from RefindPlus, config.conf, to configure the additonal options provided.

 Alternatively, you can use [MyBootMgr](https://forums.macrumors.com/threads/thread.2231693), a preconfigured RefindPlus/OpenCore chain-loading package. **(Recommended)**